rfortherestofus/reproducbility-course/README.md

 -   Introduce literate programming and RMarkdown in particular
 -   Discuss the difference between code chunks and the rest of the document
+-   Show code chunk naming and how it helps organize
 -   Discuss common and useful formatting tools including hashtags and asterisks
 -   Show how to set code chunk options for the document and how to